 I am sure you are aware of authorized user accounts.
 But for most people, their knowledge of this subject does not extend beyond the term.
 Let us start from the top going down step by step to make sure you understand in detail about this issue.

 So what are authorized user accounts?
 You probably are a credit account holder, which means you likely have a credit card.
-This account is registered under your name and all your other details are attached to it.
+You register this account under your name and attach your other details to it.
 If you have a family, you may feel the need to give your child or maybe your sibling some financial freedom.
 Therefore, you will request your credit grantor to allow this person access to funds in your account.
-You will have to provide their details, and they will be provided with a credit card under that account.
+You will have to provide their details, and they get a credit card under the account.
 This child or sibling of yours then becomes an authorized user of your account.
 Your account will then become an authorized user account.

 Liberties of authorized users to an account

 The authorized user that you have granted access to your account will have the following privileges:

 • Use the credit card provided to purchase goods and services.

 • Withdraw funds from the account.

 • Add funds to the account if they wish to do so.